 1. Growth Potential

-Again, we need to weigh the growth potential, but this time on a more direct and individual level that evaluates a specific company/stock.
+Again, we need to weigh the growth potential, but this time on a more direct and individual level, evaluating a specific company or stock.

 - What advantages help the company succeed in the autonomous vehicle sector?